By Chris Dubuque, George Dyke and Yves Boulanger….

 DS ‘open bucket’ sealed headlights.
 The running and turn signal light was moved below the front bumper and a filler plate fitted in place of where running and turn signal light was in Europe.

-The factory no longer wanted to invest in the compliance of an old model at the end of its career, instead preferring to bet on the CX which would appear on the market “soon”.
-The SM had a reprieve: due to its shorter wheelbase, the standard of energy-absorbing and standardized height bumpers would not apply until 1974.
+The SM had a reprieve: due to its shorter wheelbase (2,900 mm vs 3,124 mm for the DS).
+The Canadian safety regulations of energy-absorbing and standardized height bumpers would not apply until 1974.
 And unlike the DS, the SM already had a steel roof as part of its unitized body structure.
 Citroën Canada felt that they could survive with the SM and wait for the CX.

 However the SM had reliability problems, in particular with the operation of its archaic piston AC compressor which destroyed its coupling and caused stress on the long timing chains of the Maserati engine with its four camshafts.
 Although the SM enjoyed some success in 1972, boosting the brand’s sales on the American market, Citroën Canada barely sold more than a hundred per year.
 And with 1973 came the energy crisis: the SM was not the product of the hour.
 Citroën Canada sold a few dozen more as its dealer network crumbled.
 In Gérard Larochelle’s territory, only the Quebec agency was authorized to offer it but did not keep one in stock.
 As he was in effect getting paid to do nothing, he decided to bow out.